alidcast/rogue.js/README.md

 Finally, run `npm run dev` and go to `http://localhost:3000`.

-Once you need a more advanced advanced configuration, you can eject from our built-in `client` and server` builds by creating your own `client.js` and `server.js` entry points, respectively.
-See [#running-programmatically] and [#advanced-usage] for more information.
+Think you'll need a more advanced advanced configuration?
+You can always eject from our built-in `client` and `server` builds by creating your own `client.js` and `server.js` entry points, respectively.
+See [running-programmatically](#running-programmatically) and [advanced-usage](#advanced-usage) for more information.

 ### Running programmtically